Why One Mindfulness Method Won’t Work for Everyone

 - Body scan meditation works best for chronic pain; loving-kindness excels for social anxiety and self-criticism; breathing techniques provide fastest acute stress relief.

-- The Technique Matching Matrix matches techniques to goals — research across 336 randomized controlled trials shows targeted practice produces significantly better outcomes than generic mindfulness [1].
+- The Technique Matching Matrix matches techniques to goals — research across 336 randomized controlled trials confirms that different MBI types produce distinct effect sizes for different conditions [1].

 - MBSR (Mindfulness-Based Stress Reduction) is structured and group-based; MBCT (Cognitive Therapy) targets depression; daily informal practices offer flexibility.